Can

 heating block in the smoke machine is kept between certain temperatures

-and it shoots out hot liquid.
+and it generates a wet fog that leaves residue, or shoots out hot liquid.

 The most common type of smoke machine are those which